tsnellgrove/oop_learning/techwtim/dk3_doc.md

 *** Time for some code maintenance / plubming ***
 DONE: 0.6) time to implement backpack?
 DONE: 0.63) Every scope search happens in a room, and every room has a feature list - so why are features different in scope function?
-IN-PROC: 0.65) review dkv2 verb methods... maybe move fail statements to top??
+DONE: 0.65) review dkv2 verb methods... maybe move fail statements to top??
 		DONE: Door Class
 		DONE: Item Class
 		DONE: Room Class
 		DONE: Other Classes
-6.7) Remove buffer from scope_check function... reads more clearly inline in method 0.7) convert to true flask vs. app structure (but don't worry about passing yet)
+DONE: 6.7) Remove buffer from scope_check function... reads more clearly inline in method 0.7) convert to true flask vs. app structure (but don't worry about passing yet)
 	0.71) introduce end function
 	0.73) fix 'quit' and add 'q' abreviation